 There is a wealth of amazing sites and activities awaiting those who come to travel in Nicaragua.
-This Latin American gem, which is slightly smaller than the state of New York, is the largest of the Central American republics and boasts a wonderfully diverse landscape dotted with volcanoes and freshwater lakes.
-Nicaragua is flanked on its sides by the warm, blue Caribbean waters to the east and the striking Atlantic-made cliffs to the west.
+This Latin American gem, which is slightly smaller than the state of New York, is the largest country in Central America and boasts a wonderfully diverse landscape dotted with volcanoes and freshwater lakes.
+Nicaragua is flanked on its sides by the warm, blue Caribbean waters to the east and the striking Pacific-washed cliffs to the west.

 Our Favorite Quiet, Lakeside Retreat to Visit When You Travel in Nicaragua

 If you’re near Laguna Apoyo–about 25 minutes from Managua–don’t miss the Norome, the area along the shore at the water’s edge, where you can find quaint beach restaurants, public beaches, and fancy resorts.
 Swim in the warm, supposedly medicinal, waters of the lake and you’re sure to have a fabulous day.

 Go up the hill to locate large villas and hotels where you can find a room with a lake view.
 You can wander down to the dock and swim, canoe, and kayak, or get a guide and go for a hike to see monkeys and birds.

 The Pacific coast beaches of the Emerald Coast offer gorgeous vistas.
 Here you’ll enjoy world-class surfing, swimming, and spectacular sunsets.

 For a taste of Pacific coast living, head to the beach town of San Juan del Sur.
 This little community, long a vacation retreat for Nicaraguans, sits on a long, lovely beach set in a protected cove.